 All accreditation applications are reviewed by the TSA Accreditation Committee and approved by the TSA Board.
 Therefore, final accreditation is subject to Board approval and the timing largely depends on meeting scheduling.

-- use the Scheme’s branding and logo and adhere to conditions that apply to that use
+promote the scheme to the community, other businesses and organisations, including using the Scheme’s branding and logo and adhere to conditions that apply to that use.

 Further, all participants in the Scheme are required to commit to contribute to:

-- the environmentally sound use of end of life tyres
+the environmentally sound use of end of life tyres;

-- elimination of the disposal of end of life tyres to landfill (except where no viable alternative is available and subject to state and territory legislation – for example, in rural and remote areas where appropriate recycling facilities are not available or transportation costs are prohibitive).
+elimination of the disposal of end of life tyres to landfill (except where no viable alternative is available and subject to state and territory legislation – for example, in rural and remote areas where appropriate recycling facilities are not available or transportation costs are prohibitive).

+Demonstrating environmental responsibility is an important part of brand positioning in a competitive market.
 Participation in the Federal Government supported and ACCC authorised Tyre Product Stewardship Scheme allows companies in the tyre supply chain to meet their environmental responsibility relating to end- of-life tyres.